covcom/300CEM/Week_03_XML_and_Gradle/README.md

 There're several things to note in the code above:

 * We added a ScrollView to make the large area scrollable.
 In the previous lab, we used a scrollable TextView, but that's not ideal as it's not a container layout.
 Here we use ScrollView so that we can have a button at the bottom.
+This also answers one of the questions at the end of last lab.
 * ScrollView can only contain one child element.
 * `fillViewport="true"` makes the scroll view’s child expand to the height of the ScrollView.
 If this is set to 'false' the child element will stay at the very top of the layout.